srijanie03/LLMs-from-scratch/Tokenization + Embedding/README.md

 # Tokenization + Embedding

 - [Tokenization_Embedding.ipynb](Tokenization_Embedding.ipynb) contains the fundamental code for tokenization and encoding
-- [dataloader.ipynb](dataloader.ipynb) is the consice data loading pipeline version of the previous notebook
+- [dataloader.ipynb](dataloader.ipynb) is the concise data loading pipeline version of the previous notebook